Sentinel-Software-GmbH/CHARON-Server/README.md

 To use the Charon UDS Server you need to set up a few things beforehand.
 The Server itself is meant to be used in cooperation with the Charon Client - also here on github [LINK](https://github.com/Sentinel-Software-GmbH/CHARON-Client).
-UDS is a Standard based in automotive to fullfill certain services that are widespreadly used and normalizes them.
+UDS is a Standard based in automotive to fulfill certain services that are widespreadly used and normalizes them.
 Like:
  - Bootlaoder / Update (over the air)
  - Parameter and Persistent Data Management
  - Error Logging
- - Basic Comunication Safety and Security
+ - Basic Communication Safety and Security
  - Runtime Execution
  - EOL Adaption
  - etc...